 Surrey police swooped on Hill as he visited his girlfriend in Southampton.
 In the days that followed they got from him a confession of how he had taken part in the Guildford bombings.
 Hill made six statements, which are full of contradictions and immediately obvious lies.
 He named as his conspirators almost everyone he had met in the Irish community of North West London since his arrival.
 ‘I picked them out of the blue’ he explained later.
 ‘The first ones anyway.
 Then it took on its own momentum.’
-He named Paul Colman, John Macguiness, Brian Anderson, Scan Mullin.
+He named Paul Colman, John Macguiness, Brian Anderson, Sean Mullin.
 All of these were arrested and were soon able to clear themselves of any involvement in the bombings.
 He named Paddy Armstrong, Gerald Conlon, and a young English girl called Carole Richardson.
 These three were also arrested.
 They too made ‘confessions’ which were almost immediately retracted as soon as the confessors were allowed to see their lawyers and friends.

 They claimed, then and now, that the confessions were extracted by psychological and physical violence.

 ‘At this stage once policeman hit me,’ said Carole Richardson.
 ‘I lifted my arms to my face and he punched me in the ribs.
 Another policeman was shouting at me that I was a murdering bitch, and how did it feel to murder people.
 ‘W’ then said that if ‘L’ left the room I would be spattered all round it.
 That was the worst part of it.’